emmertarmin/VBA/README.md

 # VBA

 Some basic functions I put together from stackoverflow and googling mainly.
+To use them, first you have to enable "Developer Tab" in Excel, then go to Developer Tab -> Visual Basic (VBA), open a new module on the left and paste the code inside the module.
+Excel needs to have macros enabled for these functions to run.

 - **backup.bas** creates a copy of the file and adds a timestamp to the filename of the copy.
 I used it when I ran a huge macro, that took 3 minutes to process thousands of csv files, and was constantly afraid I'd loose the file.
 This was my quick and dirty attempt at version control for that one instance.